 The total number of Scots-Irish immigrants to the American Colonies is estimated at between 250,000 and 400,000, making them the second largest European immigrant group prior to the American Revolution.
 Despite this they are virtually ignored by American history textbooks.
 This is one factor those with this ancestry are all too often unaware of it.

-A source of confusion is the term “Scots-Irish” wasn’t in common use until the mid-19th century.
+A source of confusion is the term “Scots-Irish” which wasn’t in common use until the mid-19th century.
 It came into common usage only after 1840 to distinguish them from the indigenous Catholic Irish immigrants who were victims of the Potato Famine.
 Previously they were referred to simply as “Irish”.
 "Scotch-Irish" and "Scots-Irish" are interchangeable.
 British historians refer to them as "Ulster Scots".

 The vast majority of emigrants from Ireland to America before 1840 were the Protestants whose ancestors had been Scottish Lowlanders, along with minorities of English Puritans and French Huguenots.
 The indigenous Catholic population rarely intermarried with the Protestant incomers and rarely emigrated until the Potato Famine of the 1840s when approximately 2.5 million mostly Catholic Irish migrated to America.